Committees must file the following reports in October:

 - Authorized committees of presidential candidates must file a report by October 15, if they are quarterly filers (the report covers financial activity from July 1 through September 30), or by October 20, if they are monthly filers (the report covers activity for the month of September);

 - National party committees and other political committees following a monthly filing schedule must file a monthly report by October 20.
-This includes state, district and local party committees that engage in reportable “federal election activity” (see the “State, district and local party committees” section below).
-The report covers activity for the month of September; and
+This includes state, district and local party committees that engage in reportable “federal election activity” (see the “State, district and local party committees” section).
+The report covers activity for the month of September.

-- All other PACs and party committees must file a Year-End Report by January 31, 2022 (the report covers financial activity from July 1 through December 31).
+All other PACs and party committees will file a Year-End Report by January 31, 2024 (the report covers financial activity from July 1 through December 31).

 Reporting help is always just a phone call away at 800-424-9530.
 Select option 4 for technical assistance with electronic filing, option 5 to speak with the analyst who reviews your committee’s reports or option 6 to speak with an Information Specialist.
 You can also submit a question for your analyst online.